Steps To Protect Your Investment

 There are many exciting things about owning your own home.
 But with ownership comes responsibility, and if you are not vigilant, certain things could be damaging your Tennessee home without anyone even noticing!

 There are numerous things that need to be kept up with in order to protect and preserve a home.
 Grass needs to be mowed, bushes kept trimmed, appliances repaired as needed.
 The list goes on and on for things that are visible and need to be maintained.
 But what about things that are not visible?
 Sometimes a clogged gutter causes wood rot on your home.
 Sometimes mice squeeze through a hole and begin chewing on wires.
 And sometimes carpenter ants are chewing away at the wood of your home, just out of sight.

 What Are Carpenter Ants?

 These ants are the largest ants you are likely to see inside your home.
-Worker carpenter ants can be as large as 13 mm long.
+Worker carpenter ants in Tennessee can be as large as 13 mm long.
 That is pretty big as far as ants go!
 So they are unlikely to be mistaken for other types of ants.
 These large ants have elbowed antennae, are typically shiny black to brown in color, and have a single, pointed node between their thorax and evenly-rounded abdomen.
 Winged reproductives of the carpenter ant (also called swarmers or alates) resemble workers in color and shape but are up to 19 mm long with front wings longer than back wings.